 Switch off and unwind on one of these refreshing retreats.
 The Verbena Spa in Helmsley's chic Feversham Arms Hotel, is probably the area's most well-known for a spa break, with a Top 5 spa listing in Tatler magazine.

 It's all about down-to-earth relaxation at The Tree Relaxation Retreat in Rosedale Abbey, from Indian head massages, a bit of yoga if you fancy, spa treatments, along with moorland strolls plus tea and cake by an open fire, a recipe for the perfect remedy.
-It's also been included as one of The Guardian's 25 best yoga holidays and retreats in the world and The Times' '20 Best Yoga Retreats in the World 2016'.
+It's previously been one of The Guardian's 25 best yoga holidays and retreats in the world and The Times' '20 Best Yoga Retreats in the World 2016'.
 Like The Sycamores, also in Rosedale, The Tree makes the most of those endless North York Moors views with covered outdoor hot tubs, alongside other treatments.

 Kick back with a short break in a Forest Holiday tree-house in Keldy Forest or a log cabin at Cropton, where you can enjoy in-cabin spa treatments before chilling out in the outdoor hot tub with the sounds of the night forest around you.
 Or really get back to nature with their forest ranger who'll introduce you to a world of woodland secrets, bushcraft and survival skills and take you out in the dark when the forest really comes to life.